 According to Genesis chapter one; In the beginning God

-the earth.
+created the heaven and the earth.
 And the earth was

-and darkness was upon the face of
+without form, and void; and darkness was upon the face of

-of God moved upon the face of the
+the deep.
+And the Spirit of God moved upon the face of the

 waters.